virtualidentityag/vi-frontend-hub/src/basic-components.md

 ## Preparation

 You have heard about Biotope.
 Biotope is a Component Ecosystem we develop in the open here at VI.
-After this Level you should feel comfortable writing simple components inside Biotope with Biotope Element.
+After this level you should feel comfortable writing simple components inside Biotope.
 Don't fear to ask, propose and make changes.

 ---